salvaracer/ext-t3readspeaker/README.md

 ## What does it do?

-Will add the **ReadSpeaker webReader** Service to your website.
+Will add the **ReadSpeaker webReader** and **ReadSpeaker docReader** Service to your website.
 Easy to use, multi language and many voice options.

 [![Readspeaker webReader](http://img-ak.verticalresponse.com/media/f/3/a/f3a027ab0e/32430ba437/59fd45a3d7/library/ReadSpeaker-webReader-video-screenshot.jpg)](https://www.youtube.com/watch?v=zMtpLuOJ3m8)